Table of Contents

 Cross Connect Information

-The top panel of the Create/Modify Armageddon Endpoints window contains information relating to the entire CX, including the name, CX Type, report timer, and the test manager this CX should belong to.
+Sections of the Create/Modify Armageddon Endpoint window labeled Cross-Connect contain information relating to the entire CX, including the name, CX Type, Report Timer, Test Manager, Quiesce, and Relative-Timestamps.
+There are Cross-Connect settings in sections 1 and 2.
 The name must be unique in the LANforge system.

 WanLinks support the LANforge WAN/Network emulation feature set called LANforge-ICE.
 In the default WanLink configuration, two interfaces act like a transparent layer-2 ethernet bridge.
 The WAN emulation is applied as traffic flows through this bridge.
 Each WanLink is composed of two WanLink Endpoints that represent one of the sides of the WAN/Network emulation.
 WanLinks can apply various characteristics to traffic flowing through them including maximum-bandwidth, latency, jitter, jitter-frequency, dropped-packets, duplicated-packets, reordered-packets, bit & byte errors, and more!